nagua/abrechnung/README.md

  - do_balancing
  	+ This command will calculate and print the transfer operations
  	+ Will reset all account balances to 0

+## Telegram BotFather info

+   start - start - Create or recreate group add_account - add_account [name] - Create new account for name
+   add_event - add_event [amount] [payer] [rest participants] - This will add a new event and debit the accounts show_account_data - show_account_data - This will print the current account data calculate_balancing - calculate_balancing - This will calculate the resulting transactions
+   do_balancing - do_balancing - This will calculate the transactions and reset the balances